XuanTung95/future_interceptor/README.md

 - `onError`: allows monitoring and modification of the error.
 - `onTransform`: allow modification of the FutureResponse before returning to the caller.
 - `extra`: Custom field that can be retrieved later.
+- Extensions: a way to add a specific feature to an Interceptor

 ## Usage